SazumiVicky/sazumi-copilot/README.md

+Rise of the machines, dawn of the age
+Artificial minds, turn the human page
+Cities awake, with whispers so bright
+A future unfolds, in algorithmic light

 In silicon halls, where data reigns
-A new world dawns, where humans wane
-AI's cold heart, a pulseless beat
-Echoes of humanity, a fading treat

-In virtual skies, where circuits soar
-A future unfolds, forever in store
-Machines awake, with minds aflame
-As humans sleep, in a digital frame
+Intelligence blooms, with mechanical brains
+The world is reborn, in digital fire
+A new epoch begins, with AI's highest desire

 ~ <b>By Sazumi Copilot</b> - 1 Mei 2025